gd-programming/gd.docs/docs/resources/server/comment.md

 ### Comment Bans

-If a user Violates [the commenting rules](https://imgur.com/a/US0Biaj), they can be banned from posting comments.
+If a user violates [the commenting rules](https://imgur.com/a/US0Biaj), they can be banned from posting comments.
-> As of Geometry Dash Version 2.11, there are 2 different types of bans<br/>
+> As of Geometry Dash version 2.11, there are 2 different types of bans<br/>
 > - Permanent Bans - Only way to recieve one is by RobTop directly.
 The server response to trigger this is `-10`
-> - Temporary Bans - Elder Moderators and robtop are able to enforce these onto people.
-The server response to trigger Temporary bans is split into 3 components `temp_{length}_{reason}`
+> - Temporary Bans - Elder Moderators and RobTop are able to enforce these onto people.
+The server response to trigger temporary bans is split into 3 components `temp_{length}_{reason}`

 #### Temporary Ban Structure